Colbydude/larabook/readme.md

 **Lesson 14:** We set up signing into Larabook and create a simple test to prove that this works.

+**Lesson 15:** Fix up Codecept and make our tests return to green.
+We also move fixtures.yml from app/tests to test/.

 ## Laravel PHP Framework

 [![Build Status](https://travis-ci.org/laravel/framework.svg)](https://travis-ci.org/laravel/framework)